Introduction

 This article describes the events that led to the martyrdom of Hussain (may Allah be pleased with him).

-After this reconciliation took place between Hasan and Muawiyyah, the Shia’t Ali remained in Kufa.
+Following this reconciliation between Hasan and Mu’awiyyah, the Shia’t Ali remained in Kufa.
 After the death of Hasan, his brother Hussain b.
 Ali remained loyal to Mu’awiyyah and rejected the request of the Kufans to revolt against Mu’awiyyah.

-When Mu’awiyyah died in 60 AH, the Caliph was passed on to his son Yazid.
-Although Yazid received the bay’a (pledge of allegiance) from many prominent individuals including sixty Sahaabah, Hussain b.
-Ali withheld his bay’a and remained in Makkah.
+Upon Mu’awiyyah’s death in 60 AH, the Caliphate passed to his son Yazid.
+While many prominent figures, including sixty Companions (Sahaabah), gave their pledge of allegiance (bay’a) to Yazid, Hussain ibn Ali withheld his and remained in Makkah.

-In Ramadan 60 A.H the Kuffans began sending numerous letters from Kufa to Mecca where Hussain was staying.
-The Kuffans assured Hussain of their loyalty and allegiance to him and that they had not accepted Yazid as leader.
-Hussain decided to send his cousin Muslim Ibn Aqil to investigate the situation in Kufa.
 Muslim Ibn Aqil arrived in the month of Dhul Qada.
-The Kuffans met him and pledged the support of 12,000 Shia’t Ali of Kufa.
+There, he was met by the Kufans, and 12,000 of the Shia’t Ali of Kufa pledged their support.
 They promised to fight with and to protect Hussain with their lives and their wealth.
-When the number who pledged support rose to 18,000 Kufans, Ibn Aqil felt confident enough to dispatch a messenger to Hussain informing him of the oath of allegiance of the Kuffans, and urged him to proceed from Mecca to Kufa.
+When the number of those who pledged support reached 18,000 Kufans, Ibn Aqil felt sufficiently confident to send a messenger to Hussain, informing him of the Kufans’ oath of allegiance and urging him to proceed from Mecca to Kufa.

 Hussain proceeds to Kufa

-Despite the pleading of many Sahaabah, who warned him against the treachery of the Kuffans, Hussain (ra) and his relatives began the fateful journey to Iraq.
-Abdullah b.
-Abbas was one of the Companions who advised Hussain with the following words:
+Despite the earnest pleas of many Companions who warned him against the treachery of the Kufans, Hussain ibn Ali and his relatives began their fateful journey to Iraq.
+Among those who advised Hussain was Abdullah ibn Abbas, who offered the following words:

-Meanwhile, Hussain had dispatched a messenger – Qais ibn Mushir, to inform the Kuffans of Hussain’s arrival.
-He was captured by Ubaydullah, who ordered him to mount the walls of the fort and publicly curse Hussain and his father.
-Instead, Qais ibn Mushir praised Ali and Hussain telling the Shia of Kufa that Hussain was on his way, and he exhorted them to defend him.
-Upon that, Qais ibn Mushir was executed.
+Meanwhile, Hussain had dispatched a messenger, Qais ibn Mushir, to inform the Kufans of his impending arrival.
+Qais was captured by Ubaydullah, who ordered him to ascend the walls of the fort and publicly curse Hussain and his father.
+Defiantly, Qais ibn Mushir instead praised Ali and Hussain, informing the Shia of Kufa that Hussain was on his way and exhorting them to defend him.
+Immediately after this courageous act, Qais ibn Mushir was executed.

 Treachery in Iraq

-When the Kufans heard this, they denied that they had written to him.
-Hussain called out some of their names, took out their letters, and read it to them, adding: “now when I have arrived here, you are adamant on killing me”.
-(Najeebabadi: The History of Islam, volume two, p.
-77).
+When the Kufans heard Hussain’s words, they denied ever having written to him.
+In response, Hussain called out some of their names, retrieved their letters, and read them aloud. “now when I have arrived here, you are adamant on killing me.”4

 Hussein addressed a number of prominent Shia who were now preparing to fight him:

-“didn’t you write to me telling me that the fruits have ripened, and the fields have turned green, and that I would be arriving to an army set [to be under my command]”.
-(Muntaha Al-Aamal, Volume I p.485.)
+“didn’t you write to me telling me that the fruits have ripened, and the fields have turned green, and that I would be arriving to an army set [to be under my command?”

-In Karbala, Hussain met Umar b.
-Sa’d, the representative of Ibn Ziyad.
-Hussain said to him:
+At Karbala, Hussain met with Umar ibn Sa’d, the representative of Ibn Ziyad.
+Hussain proposed three options to him:

 Who were the killers of Hussain?

-Baaqir Majlasee said: “In the end it was these disloyal Shia who martyred Hussain” (Jalaa al-A’ayoon, p.68).
+“In the end it was these disloyal Shia who martyred Hussain”

 Shia sources that blame the Kufan Shia for the martyrdom of Hussain